Accessibility statement

 Biography

 My background is quite interdisciplinary.
-I did my BSc in Mathematics, Physics and Computer Science and MSc in Physics (Devi Ahilya University, Indore) before transitioning to the field of Education with a MA at the Tata Institute of Social Sciences, Mumbai.
+I did my BSc in Mathematics, Physics and Computer Science and MSc in Physics (Devi Ahilya University, Indore) before moving to the field of Education with a MA at the Tata Institute of Social Sciences, Mumbai.
 It was my involvement in the social sector that acted as catalyst and support for this transition.
 Alongside my university education I developed my own project to teach urban underprivileged children.
-Later I worked with the Self-Employed Women’s Association-Madhya Pradesh and The Prajnay Trust, Chennai on women’s and workers’ rights, and with Kishore Bharati and Eklavya on the right to education and science curriculum, respectively.
+Later I worked with the Self-Employed Women’s Association-Madhya Pradesh and The Prajnya Trust, Chennai on women’s and workers’ rights, and with Kishore Bharati and Eklavya on the right to education and science curriculum, respectively.

 Research